 Also to point out here, that if you are buying with a mortgage then an appraisal will be required as standard by the bank offering finance.
 However appraisals and home inspections (surveys) are optional in Portugal and at the buyers discretion.

-The final stage of the purchase is the Public Deed or Escritura as it is called in Portuguese.
-This must be signed in front of a notary who will check all the documents relating to the sale and purchase to ensure everything is correct.
+The final stage of the purchase is the public deed, or escrita, as it is called in Portuguese.
+This must be signed in front of a notary, who will check all the documents relating to the sale and purchase to ensure everything is correct.
 It is at this point that the balance of the purchase must be paid in full.
 If doing this with a mortgage, then the bank will be present alongside your lawyer to hand over a bankers draft for the amount financed.
-Once this has been completed the property is then legally yours and your lawyer will set about transferring the land register into your name.
+Once this has been completed, the property is then legally yours and your lawyer will set about transferring the land register into your name.

 Our Advice: Plan ahead.
 If you cannot be present for the signing, make sure you have set up a power of attorney well in advance.